-- We will build a partnership approach to online safety and will support parents/carers to become aware of and alert to the potential online benefits and risks for children by: - o Providing information on our school/college website and through newsletters; - Offering specific online safety events for parents/carers or highlighting online safety at existing events;. - Share which filtering and monitoring systems are in place with parents/carers and children; - o Share what we re asking children to do online including which sites they might access; - o Who, if any, from the school or college will be interacting with their child online.
+We will build a partnership approach to online safety and will support parents / carers to become aware of and alert to the potential online benefits and risks for children by:

+- Providing information on our school website and through existing communication channels (such as official social media, newsletters etc.), offering specific online safety events for parents / carers or highlighting online safety at existing events. - $\circ$ Sharing which filtering and monitoring systems are in place with parents / carers and children.

+- Sharing what you are asking children to do online including which sites they might access. - Informing them who from the school or college will be interacting with their child online